Trip created by Rachael Gavan

 While the scenery is outstanding, the ancient heritage, abundant wildlife and whisky distilleries are equally appealing.
 This fascinating itinerary takes you on a journey through the Argyll peninsula and several of its islands, including hard-to-reach Jura.
 Our hikes link prehistoric sites, nature reserves and whisky distilleries, all set against the backdrop of green hills and the rolling Atlantic.
 The second half of the trip is three nights on the Isle of Islay – a wild and beautiful island on the very western fringe of Scotland – known for its eight whisky distilleries, prolific birdlife and stunning coastal landscapes.

 We meet in Oban late morning, coinciding with the arrival of the train from Glasgow.
 After introductions, we head straight to our first island – Kerrera.
 Just south of Oban, we take a small boat across the strait to this small island, which has about 100 residents.
 We enjoy a superb hike which takes a circular route covering the southern half of the island.
 On the way, we pass the ruined outpost of Gylen Castle, once a stronghold for clan MacDougall.
 The views are wonderful and will whet the appetite for the week ahead!
-After hopping back across to the mainland, we transfer 30 minutes south to our hotel.
-Set in a fantastic coastal location, all rooms benefit from sea views.
-We enjoy a welcome dinner at the hotel.
+After hopping back across to the mainland, we settle into our seafront hotel where we enjoy a welcome dinner.
 (L, D)

 Picturesque Kilmartin Glen is one of the richest sites in Europe for prehistoric remains.
 Our morning walk takes us on a circular route through some of the most interesting sites, passing Celtic crosses, medieval grave slabs, Bronze Age chambered cairns and standing stones.
-In the afternoon we visit Knapdale – where beavers were reintroduced to Scotland in 2009 after a 400 year absence.
-We take a fascinating tour with the knowledgeable and enthusiastic staff and perhaps take a short wander along the nearby Crinan Canal before returning to our hotel.
+In the afternoon, we visit Knapdale – where beavers were reintroduced to Scotland in 2009 after a 400 year absence.
+We take a fascinating tour with the knowledgeable and enthusiastic staff and find evidence of their presence, from gnawed trees to footprints in the sand.
+If there’s time, we’ll wander along the nearby Crinan Canal before returning to our hotel.
 (B, L)

 With a privately chartered boat at our disposal, this day is sure to be a highlight of the trip.
 We’ll venture, with a flexible approach, to the less visited Isle of Jura to enjoy some wild hiking.
 We may land in West Loch Tarbert and hike coast to coast, being collected by our boat on the eastern shores.
 Or we may hike point to point along the east coast, passing the cottage where George Orwell stayed when he wrote ‘1984,’ and enjoying fantastic views back to Argyll.
 Whatever hike we undertake, our boat will detour to the Corryvreckan Whirlpool, so we can appreciate the power of Scotland’s largest tidal whirlpool – from a safe distance!
 (B, L)